 - How will I know if I’m succeeding? – The checkpoints

-A good strategic plan will address each of these questions and provide clear answers for readers of the plan – be they employees, business partners, investors, or other stakeholders.
-Let’s take a look at the 5 key elements of a strategic plan that will help us to answer those questions:
+A good strategic plan will address each of these questions and provide clear answers for readers of the plan.
+This may include employees, business partners, investors, or other stakeholders.
+Let’s look at the 5 key elements of a strategic plan that will help us to answer those questions:

 1. A Vision

 No surprises here – we need to start off by defining our vision for the organization (the destination).
-We’ve written extensively about how to write the perfect vision statement, so do check out those posts for more detail, but we can’t emphasize enough how critical a vision is for your organization.
+We’ve written extensively about how to write the perfect vision statement, so do check out those posts for more detail.
+We can’t emphasize enough how critical a vision is for your organization.
 Your vision will help you to:

-- Bring alignment to your organization, where people will unify their efforts towards a common goal, driving increased efficiency
+- Bring alignment to your organization.
+People will unify their efforts towards a common goal, driving increased efficiency

 - Create goals which are cohesive and focused